 ~Virginia Wolf ~ writer

-The vast majority of literature printed on bipolar disorder reflects the socio-psycho-logical-medical-esque-ness of this biochemical mental aberration.
+The vast majority of literature printed on bipolar disorder reflects the socio-psycho-logical-medical-esque-ness nature of this biochemical mental aberration.
 Many diagnosed bipolars have manipulated this "dysfunction" so that they have made positive contributions to society.
-Though many face exasperating emotional life challenges, an unknown percentage overcome their personal biochemical demons and gift the world with unique genius.
+Though many face exasperating emotional life challenges, an unknown percentage overcome their personal biochemical demons and gift the world with unique gifts.

 ~Dick Cavett ~ media mogul

-`~Vivian Leigh ~ actress (Gone With the Wind)
+~Vivian Leigh ~ actress (Gone With the Wind)

 ~Earl Simmons ~ musician, actor (DMX)

-~Larry Flynt ~ entertainment mogul (Hustler)
+~Larry Flynt ~ entertainment media mogul (Hustler)

 ~Kitty Dukakis ~ statesman's wife